-Although the capital Belgrade and Novi Sad are the two largest cities in Serbia, there are other smaller towns that have real charm and are a delight to visit and even live in, if that’s your inclination.
+Although the capital, Belgrade and Novi Sad, are the two largest cities in Serbia, other smaller towns have real charm and are a delight to visit and even live in, if that’s your inclination.
 Here are some of them:

 - Sremski Karlovci

 It’s situated approximately eight kilometres from Novi Sad and was previously the seat of the Serbian Orthodox Church in the Habsburg Monarchy.
 It is well-known for its “elegant and varied architecture” and the overall atmosphere of the town is sleepy with just enough bustle to keep things interesting.